 If you prefer not to stray too far from home with your dog, simply change up your current dog walking routine to keep things interesting for both of you.
 Making a minor change to your route, such as taking a new turn to make the walk longer will make a big difference.
 Your dog will also appreciate a change of scenery and the new smells they’ll experience.

 If you’re feeling more adventurous, try somewhere completely new.
 Check out dog walking routes and different dog-friendly parks in your local area.
 Exploring somewhere new will see time fly by and you’ll have a happy dog on your hands.

 Why is exploring the outdoors good for my dog?

-Can I take my dog off their lead?
+Where can I let my dog off the lead?

-If your dog is well-trained, you can take him or her off their lead during a walk.
-Dogs must always wear a collar when they are out in public, so that they can easily be traced back to you if they run off or get lost during their walk.
+If your dog is well-trained, you can take him or her off the lead during a walk.
+Dogs must always wear a collar when they are out in public so that they can easily be traced back to you if they run off or get lost during their walk.

 Taking the extra time outside can help with your dog’s walking habits, so taking them off the lead for a little bit at a time can really help to perfect off-lead walking.